banhbio/Taxonomy.jl/README.md

 ```

 ### Taxon
-You can construct a `Taxon` object from its taxonomic identifier and the `Taxonomy.DB` object.
+You can construct a `Taxon` from its taxonomic identifier and the `Taxonomy.DB`.

 ```julia